 The nine months of pregnancy seem endless for many expectant mothers.
 In reality, it is amazing how much a baby grows and changes during that time.
-In fact, many of those changes, including the development of a heartbeat, occur before the expectant mother even knows she is pregnant, according to MayoClinic.com.
+In fact, many of those changes, including the answer to when does a baby develop a heartbeat, occur before the expectant mother even knows she is pregnant.

 A baby develops a heartbeat early in the first trimester.
-The first trimester is the first 12 weeks of pregnancy as measured by the first day of the last period, according to MayoClinic.com.
+The first trimester is the first 12 weeks of pregnancy as measured by the first day of the last period.
 These early weeks are marked by intense hormonal changes in the woman’s body and rapid growth in the baby’s body.
 For this reason, it is very important for the mother-to-be to eat healthy foods and take good care of herself, according to the University of Iowa Hospitals and Clinics website.

-By the end of the eighth week, all of the major organs, including the brain and spinal cord are formed and functioning, according to the University of Maryland Medical Center.
-The baby even has arms, legs, fingers and toes.
+By the end of the eighth week, all of the major organs, including the brain and spinal cord are formed and functioning.
+The baby even has arms, legs, fingers, and toes.
 The tiny heart begins to beat between the fifth and seventh week of pregnancy, even though the baby is only a little larger than the tip of a ballpoint pen.

 Seeing and Hearing